-Deepak Unnikrishnan’s Temporary People is like a journal with a different pressed flower in every page, each distinctly fragrant and unique, and yet still cohesive with the theme of the novel.
-Divided into three parts (or books) titled Limbs, Tongue.
-Flesh, and Veed, Temporary People is an anthology of distended stories, of different people all of whom inhabit the same plane.
+Deepak Unnikrishnan’s Temporary People is like a journal with a different pressed flower on every page, each distinctly fragrant and unique, yet still cohesive with the theme of the novel.
+Divided into three parts (or books) titled Limbs, Tongue, Flesh, and Veed, Temporary People is an anthology of distended stories, of different people all of whom inhabit the same plane.
 Unnikrishnan’s style of narration reminds one of Kafka and Murakami in the same breath.

 Pravasi Life and Alienation

 The revolving theme of Temporary People is the life of immigrants.
 And since a significant number of the United Arab Emirates’ immigrant population is Malayali, the word pravasi is used at regular intervals.
 The novel shatters the misconceptions that surround life in the Gulf country.
 Unnikrishnan slowly unravels the threads of dreams and expectations that many harbours when they go to work in the Gulf countries, dreams of making money and returning home rich, and expectations of a lavish life which are broken when they face the unforgiving heat and cold cruelty of the place.
 Many leave the complacency of their homes to make a life for themselves and return either in a casket or complete aliens to their families.

 The first story itself in the book is about a woman who glues together and fixes broken, dying people.
 These people are primarily site labourers responsible for the construction of towering buildings that beautify the city skylines.
 They are the invisible, non-citizens of a global enterprise that sucks the productivity out of them and tosses their empty husks away.